NREL/EnergyPlus/design/FY2016/OAControllerMakeover-Issue4663.md

 ## Background ##

-The current combination of Controller:OutdoorAir plus Controller:MechanicalVentilation an be confusing.
+The current combination of Controller:OutdoorAir plus Controller:MechanicalVentilation can be confusing.
 Common frustrations that users encounter with these objects include:

 1. Trying to set the OA flow to zero at night when using Controller:MechanicalVentilation